sneakysneak/docs/pages/launch/launch-deployment.md

     <tr>
         <td>partnerConnector.AuthValue</td>
         <td>(Optional) Authentication value for your platform connector.
-        If your platform users a username and password, provide as base64 encoded version of username:password
+        If your platform requires a username and password, provide a base64 encoded version of "username:password".
         Provide API keys as plain text.
         An OAuth token may also be provided here.</td>
         <td>dXNlcm5hbWU6cGFzc3dvcmQ=